“It’s like they dance through the journey of their relationship”.

 Philip Ridley’s Tender Naplam may defy easy description, but in the Twenty Something Theatre production, currently on stage at the Havana Theatre, this odd hybrid of theatre, poetry and movement is at times beautiful, sexy, infuriating, but with an underlying reality that makes it more than satisfying.

 An unidentified couple (Claire Hesselgrave and Sean Harris Oliver) share stories.
 Often the stories are wild fascinations, of tsunamis, unicorns, alien abductions and battling sea monsters.
-The two, who we discover have together experienced a tragic event, riff off those stories with an often brutal and provocative combination of movement and words.
+The two, who we discover has together experienced a tragic event, riff off those stories with an often brutal and provocative combination of movement and words.
 Filled to overflowing with metaphors, their stories underscore the reality of the devastating pain that lies just beneath.

-Hesslegrave and Oliver are at times electric together, and as they move with their bodies and words there is connection that is at times playful, angry, explosive and heartbreaking.
-As Oliver hurls invectives, the spittle flies across the stage like stinging acid, and in those moments when their shared tragedy is at the surface it is simply devastating.
+Hesslegrave and Oliver are at times electric together, and as they move with their bodies and words there is a connection that is at times playful, angry, explosive and heartbreaking.
+As Oliver hurls invectives, the spittle flies across the stage like stinging acid, and in those moments when their shared tragedy is at the surface, it is simply devastating.

 Hesslegrave finds many layers in her performance; at one point she oozes both wrath and love as she talks of cutting off her partner’s cock.

 Even in the more fantastic moments of Ridley’s script the two are convincing, which makes those moments when they get to the truth that more crushing; as small details of their tragedy are revealed it is at times difficult to hold back tears.